marade/GUTSS/README.md

 $ GUTSS -a sim49a_1M.fq -b sim49b_1M.fq -o test.out -k 31
 ```

 If you have problems with an LD_LIBRARY_PATH error, you may need to add a path to this environment variable.
 Here we temporarily add /usr/local/lib to the LD_LIBRARY_PATH with the env command.
-We also tell GUTSS to find query_per_sequence in /usr/local/bin with the -q flag:
+We also tell GUTSS to find query_per_sequence and jellyfish in /usr/local/bin with the -q and -j flags respectively:
 ```
 $ env LD_LIBRARY_PATH=$LD_LIBRARY_PATH:/usr/local/lib GUTSS -a \
 sim49a_1M.fq -b sim49b_1M.fq test.out -k 31 -q \